 Not all dogs born and entering our training programmes qualify as guide or assistance dogs.
-We are fortunate enough to enjoy an 88% success rate, however, from time to time, we need to rehome dogs that have been withdrawn from training or retired from working life.
+From time to time we need to rehome dogs that have been withdrawn from training or retired from working life.

 If you believe you have room in your life for a quality dog as a pet, applying for one of our rehomed dogs could work for you.